SaeqaSultani/CHA-Project/README.md

 - installing the npm packages (npm install)
 - And finally starting the app. (that will be npm start)

-# Run tests
-  Type this command into the terminal:
-- npm run test

 # Live Demo :)

 [Live Demo Link](https://cha-project.vercel.app/)